INFLAMMATION’S RELATIONSHIP TO CONNECTIVE TISSUES LIGAMENTS, TENDONS, AND FASCIA

 “Mechanically based techniques, such as… deep tissue work, rely on the mechanics of fascia, aiming to ‘break up’ adhesions leading to a speedy return to normal function and tissue quality.
 These therapies intend to create a permanent alteration of tissue structure.
 This is achieved, at least partially, by fibers of collagen slowly sliding past one another in a response to stretch (know as creep), creating a loosening of cross-links between collagen fibers.
 This changes the character of the tissue (making it softer) and may cause the release of inflammatory mediators to apparently speed healing.”
 Cherry-picked from the Academy of Physical Medicine Research Paper Review (A Theoretical Framework for the Role of Fascia in Manual Therapy)

-- DEALING WITH ADHESED FASCIA: There are about a jillion ways of dealing with STICKY AND THICKENED CONNECTIVE TISSUES, some of them more effective than others (HERE is what this process looks like in my clinic).
-And like I’ve said many times, if you don’t tackle these issues like you would play THIS CARNIVAL GAME, results are frequently compromised (or short-lived).
-The cool thing about being a chiro and doing this sort of work is that once the adhesions are broken up, people tend to hold adjustments much better / longer.
+- DEALING WITH ADHESED FASCIA: There are about a jillion ways of dealing with STUCK AND THICKENED CONNECTIVE TISSUES, some of them more effective than others (HERE is what this process looks like in my clinic).
+And like I’ve said many times, if you don’t tackle these issues like you would play THIS CARNIVAL GAME, results are frequently compromised (OR SHORT-LIVED).
+The cool thing about being a chiro and doing this sort of work is that once the adhesions are broken up, people tend to hold adjustments much better / longer (HERE).
 Once you begin to understand the relationship between PROPRIOCEPTION, restricted fascia, and SUBLUXATION, this point may make you question what you have been doing previously.